 Despite these objections, the CBASN says technological and economic forces will drive the resume spouting trend even further.

 “What we’re seeing is a perfect storm,” says Donaldson.
 “As social media networks falter, people will start looking for new sources of validation from acquaintances.
 As the job market tightens, desperation will drive people to network even harder.
-I’m looking forward to a where every social interaction from wakes to baby showers are nothing but people standing around a table, taking turns listing every freelance gig they’ve ever done and then checking LinkedIn on the drive home to make sure no one was lying.”
+I’m looking forward to a future where every social interaction from wakes to baby showers are nothing but people standing around a table, taking turns listing every freelance gig they’ve ever done and then checking LinkedIn on the drive home to make sure no one was lying.”